 Field-hunting tip

-Look in alkaline igneous rocks, pegmatites country — that is the host setting where eckermannite typically forms.
+Look in alkaline igneous rocks, pegmatites country, the host setting where eckermannite typically forms.
 If you start seeing nepheline, albite, aegirine in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, acicular, fibrous habit, so train your eye for that shape before scanning the outcrop.